swatilk/swatilk.github.io/README.md

-# Online Interactive Resume
+# Portfolio

-Online resume sample with interactive elements like graph, google map, navigation.
-The resume is responsive to device size.
+A single page application displaying my projects
 ## Setup

 * The app is hosted on [swatilk.github.io](http://swatilk.github.io).
-Click on the link to see the resume.
+Click on the link to see the portfolio.
-* Click on the navigation buttons to navigate to the respective part, on the app.